• Skip to primary navigation

 Adapted from Just Hungry and Ang Sarap

-Hayashi Raisu (Japanese Beef Stew) in a red bowl with rice.
+Hayashi Rice (Japanese Hashed Beef Rice) on a plate with otter-shaped rice.

 Print Pin

-A recipe for Hayashi Raisu (Japanese Beef Stew)!
-This comforting and flavorful stew is packed with thinly sliced beef, mushrooms, and onions and served alongside rice.
+A recipe for Hayashi Rice (Japanese Hashed Beef Rice)!
+This comforting and flavorful stew is packed with thinly sliced beef, mushrooms, and onions, then served alongside rice.

 Course Main